HolmesLab/holmeslab/docs/Experiments/flywheel-bids.md

 ### If you need to ignore many images based on rules…

-1. Click on your project tab
+1. click on your project tab
 2. Go to “Information”
-3. In files find template nordic_extension_template_MMDDYYYY.json
+3. In files find template nordic_extension_template.json
+    If it's not already uploaded, upload into the project [files nordic_extension_template.json](https://rutgers.box.com/s/2m3tgn5iwi3listic0ftbq7c6esojuj9), by clicking on:
+        - Project Name (in side navigation bar)
+        - Information tab
+        - Attachments box
+        - 'Upload' button
 4. Click on the 3 dots in the template row and click “Download”
 5. Open file in an editor
-6. In the “initializers":” section, paste in your code
+6. in the “initializers:” section, paste in your code

 for example, this skips any files which start with “fmap_” or “fmap-” and end with “SBRef” or “Pha”, and skips any files which end with “_e2” or “_e3”